-Q And what was your charge as a committee?
+And what was your charge as a committee?
 Could you turn to Exhibit Ten, please?

-A Basically the original charge to the committee by Mr. LeMay asked that the committee make recommendations to solve the following problems: Small pits, emergency pits, open top tanks, large BS pits and sediment pits, drilling, any additional problem that the committee feels is a problem with migratory birds in the oil field committee.

-play in its solution.
-That's basically the charge to the
+Α Basically the original charge to the committee by Mr. LeMay asked that the committee make recommendations to solve the following problems: Small pits, emergency pits, open top tanks, large BS pits and sediment drilling, any additional problem that the committee feels is a problem with migratory birds in the oil field and the role that industry would recommend that ODC (sic) play in its solution.
+That's basically the charge to the committee.

-Have you fulfilled that charge?
+Q Have you fulfilled that charge?